What is OCPP?

 As the market evolves and hardware and software technologies advance, connectivity is critical.
 OCPP compliance by suppliers ensures interoperability among eMobility ecosystem components optimizing communications among devices and operational management platforms.

 It gives eMobility providers the freedom to choose from a wide variety of charging hardware and software necessary to serve different EV charging use-cases, allowing EV charging providers to be completely technology agnostic.

 Support for open protocols like OCPP ensures that EV charging and energy management platforms are open and futureproof, eliminating vendor lock-in, as hardware and software can easily be replaced without having to rebuild the entire infrastructure.

-Compliance with OCPP is critical to EV charging business operations.
+Compliance with OCPP is critical to EV charging business operations and a seamless charging experience for drivers.
 Comprehensive connectivity improves network stability, utilization, and monetization while making it easier to cope with the complexities of daily activities.